 Skip to main content

-NOTE: The 2024 application period closed on March 15, 2024.
-We will update this page if the applciaiton period opens again in the future.
+Note: The 2024 application period closed on March 15, 2024.
+We will update this page if the application period opens again in the future.

 The purpose of the Resilient Food Systems Infrastructure (RFSI) program is to build resilience in the middle of the food supply chain, to provide more and better markets to small farms and food businesses, to support the development of value-added products for consumers, fair prices, fair wages, and new and safe job opportunities.